 Lifespan of Golden Sex Link Chickens

-Golden Sex Link chickens have a lifespan of 4 to 5 years depending on their weight.
-It is estimated that the average lifespan of the Rhode Island Red chicken is five to six years and that of the Rhode Island White is around 4-5 years.
+Golden Sex Link chickens have a lifespan of 4 to 5 years, depending on genetics and egg production strain.
+The average lifespan of the Rhode Island Red chicken is estimated to be five to six years, and that of the Rhode Island White is around 4-5 years.Â

 Both breeds are hardy and can withstand cold winters almost as well as short, hot summers.